Materials · 10 min read

 • Insurance discount.
 Impact-rated metal qualifies for the better discount tier with most TN carriers.

-The break-even point is around year 17 for most homes.
-If you plan to sell sooner than that, the math is less obvious — the asphalt is cheaper out of pocket, and you don't recoup the metal premium on resale at a 1:1 ratio.
+The long-run math often favors metal for owners staying put — where the crossover lands depends on your home's sun exposure, insurance discount, and how long you'll own it.
+If you plan to sell within a few years, the math is less obvious — the asphalt is cheaper out of pocket, and you don't recoup the metal premium on resale at a 1:1 ratio.
 The way to know the actual math for your home is a free on-site visit — Christian can walk you through both options with your specific roof in mind.

 When metal is wrong for your house